Arkwinger/Offensive-Security-Projects/THM/TokyoGhoul.md

 need_to_talk

- Using the “rabina2 -z”, he need_to_talk file was a plain text note — cryptic and ominous — suggesting that something deeper was embedded in the image.
-It was jibberish, but there was a cleartext name at the top:
+ Using rabin2 -z, I inspected the need_to_talk file — it was a cryptic note in plain text, hinting that something deeper was embedded in the image.

 <img width="1492" height="878" alt="Screenshot (44)" src="https://github.com/user-attachments/assets/a480cd20-8f5d-43d5-ac18-300fc8a5934d" />